Teaching Gentle Hands Before Our Visit!

 Easy Sea Stars!

-Materials: Coloured cardboard, glitter, glue, pasta / cheerios, scissors
+Materials: Coloured cardboard, eco friendly bio-glitter / paper confetti, glue, pasta / cheerios, scissors

 - Cut out star shapes from cardboard